 Education on Personal Loans

-Many people who need to take out a personal loan to cover expenses often worry that doing so could damage their credit score.
-In fact, it’s the opposite–taking out a personal loan can actually help you build credit.
-And that’s important.
-Because credit helps you whenever you need money.
+Taking out a personal loan can actually allow you to build credit.
+And that’s important because credit helps you whenever you need money.
 For example, if you need a loan to buy a car or you need a credit card to purchase items that you can pay for later, having credit allows you to do that.
-That’s because the main two types of credit are installment loans, which you pay back in small amounts over a period of time, and revolving credit, which is a line of credit you can keep using even after you pay it off–a credit card, for example.

 What is a personal loan?

-A personal loan is money borrowed to pay for personal expenses.
-Unlike car loans, mortgage loans, or student loans, which limit what a loan can be used for, personal loans allow borrowers to use their money however they would like.
 Personal loans, which can be taken from an online lender, bank, or credit union, are expected to be repaid in small portions over time with interest added on.
 These loans are often unsecured, meaning borrowers are not required to offer collateral (such as a house or a car) to secure their loan.
+However, there are many different types of personal loans, so consider your needs and goals to find the best one for you.

-Can taking out a loan help build credit?
+How can taking out a loan help build credit?

 Increases credit history

-Investopedia defines credit history as a measure of your ability to repay debts and your demonstrated responsibility in repaying them.
-This is then recorded in your credit report, which details the number and types of your credit accounts, how long each account has been open, the amounts you owe, the amount of available credit used, whether your bills are paid on time, and the number of recent credit inquiries.
 When you take out a personal loan, you begin to build a history of credit.
 If you have a long credit history, you come across as a borrower that lenders and credit bureaus can trust.
 This can help you get approved for future loans.

 Improves payment history